D7460N/D7460N.dev/ADD.md

 <h3 id="divless">: : DIV-LESS HTML : :</h3>

-> DIVs are played out.
-We all love our <div> tags.
+> <i>DIVs are played out.
+We all love our `<div>` tags.
 They've been around for decades, and for decades they've been the go-to element when you need to wrap some stuff in a block for styling or structural purposes.
-It's still very common to look through production websites
+It's still very common to look through production websites.</i><br />
 https://dev.to/kenbellows/stop-using-so-many-divs-an-intro-to-semantic-html-3i9i

 (WIP) (WIP) (WIP) (WIP) (WIP) (WIP)